A Different Beat (Gary Moore album): Release and reception

 Moore later disowned the album, and felt he had "painted [himself] into a corner" and bemused his fanbase in his usage of drum loops and samples.
 Gavin Martin felt Moore had been "stung" by the critical reception to the "forward-thinking" album.
 In 2001, the musician commented that in attempting "to marry guitar with dance rhythms" on A Different Beat, "you're really crucified before you start.
 People who would be into what I do would probably hate those rhythms and the people into dance music would probably hate me!"
 In a later interview with Classic Rock, he commented: "I'd wondered why there wasn’t any guitar on that sort of dance music, and I probably found out the hard way".
 More recently, Colin Larkin of The Encyclopedia of Popular Music noted the employment of "dance rhythms over regular rock structures" and praised Moore's guitar playing for being "as sharp and fluid as ever", but criticised the lyrics for descending into cliché.
 MusicOMH writer Ben Hogwood wrote that despite the album's experiments in drum and bass, it was "not doomed to complete failure, thanks to the guitarist's uncommon ability to play himself out of trouble".

+Re-release

+Moore resumed working with a breakbeat on the song "Looking at Your Picture", first released posthumously on the outtakes album How Blue Can You Get (2021); reviewing the set for MusicOHM, Hogwood commented on the song's similarity to A Different Beat, which he deemed "Moore’s interesting if uneven excursion into drum and bass".
+Following this, A Different Beat was included in the four-CD box set The Sanctuary Years: 1999–2004, released through BMG Records in 2022.
+In his review for Classic Rock, Hugh Fielder considers A Different Beat a continuation of the detour Moore began with Dark Days in Paradise, "setting his bluesy guitar against an electronica backing and sampled vocals."
+He wrote: "Viewed from a distance of a quarter of a century, it's not as radical as it sounded back then.
+The drum and bass that propels Moore through 'Lost in Your Love' and the cover of Jimi Hendrix's 'Fire' is bold, as is the lengthy, ambient 'Surrender'.
+But the purists will still hate it."